AustinMoninger/mac-dev-setup/README.md

 ## System Preferences

 Here are some preferences I like to tweak on my new Mac.
 (All the ones that I could not find `defaults write` commands for that is.
-The rest of my preferences can be run with the `setup.sh` file in this repository).
+The rest of my preferences can be run with the `setupOS.sh` file in this repository).

 * **Finder > Preferences**